mewity1816/archangel-linux/README.md

-# Archangel Linux
+# Archangel Linux test repo

-An up-and-coming Archiso-based Linux distro... yeah thats all i have to say for now.
+An up-and-coming Archiso-based Linux distro maintained by a person with too much hope.

 ## Building
 (for Arch)
 ``# pacman -S --needed archiso git``